GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

    Connection/Authentication.
    Properties and Descriptions

-   user
+   userBean

-   The user to connect as
+   The userBean to connect as

    Since version: all versions